smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 - 10 GiB of system memory
 - At least 50 GiB of disk storage

 Additionally, Docker's resource limits must also allow these resources.
 If you are using Docker Desktop, set your [Docker resource limits](https://docs.docker.com/desktop/settings/linux/#resources) to make sure they meet the system requirements for using the Blockchain Integrations Framework.
+Docker Engine has [resource limits](https://docs.docker.com/config/containers/resource_constraints/) that might be different from Docker Desktop.

 ## Set up your environment